The basic principles of the International Institute of Marine Surveying Code of Conduct

 RELATIONSHIP BETWEEN THE CODE AND MEMBERSHIP OF THE INSTITUTE

 When the Institute is informed of a member’s non-compliance with the Code of Conduct this will be investigated and the Member given the opportunity to offer a defence or appeal.
-Depending on the extent of non-compliance a Member may have his Membership suspended or permanently withdrawn.
+Depending on the extent of non-compliance a Member may have his/her Membership suspended or permanently withdrawn.
 Minor failures may be dealt with by written warnings.
 However, repeated minor non-compliance can be considered grounds for suspension or expulsion from the Institute.